daniszewski/DietPi/README.md

 `dietpi-update` automatically checks for updates and informs you when they are available.
 Update instantly, without having to write a new image. **DietPi automation** allows you to completely automate a DietPi installation with no user input, simply by configuring `dietpi.txt` before powering on.

+## The Fork

+This fork has been created to add handling for BINFMT mainly for DotNet applications to be callable without mono.exe.

 ## The DietPi Project Team

 The full list of code contributors can be viewed [here](https://github.com/MichaIng/DietPi/graphs/contributors).